 Shops are generally staffed by one or two people and so for the employees it will be relatively easy to maintain a safe working environment.
 Stores have been asked to use screens and barriers where possible and this is something already installed in betting shops.
 Staff will however need to clean surfaces, such as fixed odds betting terminal screens (if they are allowed to be used) and tables used for writing out bet slips.

 It is possible people will need to bring their own pen with them if they want to write out bets given the potential contamination hazard from passing around the little blue biros usually available in shops.
-Alternatively customers may be given disposable gloves to wear inside.
+Alternatively customers may be given disposable gloves to wear inside or a pen they can keep or bin after use.
 Cash will also be problematic for shops considering it is used more commonly for placing bets compared to other retail transactions.